PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 Clearly they are very conflicted about minimal TTW development, let alone the idea of building a full Javascript IDE on top of the ZODB.

 The next issue is the target market.
-Pyramid is firmly focussed on the consulting market.
+Pyramid is firmly focused on the consulting market.
 Every client is different and needs a different solution.
 They want the ability to
 do it this way or that way.
 Use a relational database or the ZODB.
 Use dispatch or traversal.
 Configure it three different ways.
 There are multiple ways to do things.

-I am more focussed on the product market.
+I am more focused on the product market.
 There is no legacy code here.
 Just the web, which I have to work with.
 I want to build it as fast and flexibly as is possible.
-I like the Python idea that there should be one way to do thigns.
+I like the Python idea that there should be one way to do things.
 I want a purist OO approach.
 Like Ruby on Rails, I want an
 opinionated high level framework.
 Grok gives me that.

-Pyramid is focussed on multiple deployments.
+Pyramid is focused on multiple deployments.
 So TTW makes no sense.
-I am focussed on building a single website, so storing stuff in the ZODB is much more modern than storing it on a 40 year old filesystem.
+I am focused on building a single website, so storing stuff in the ZODB is much more modern than storing it on a 40 year old filesystem.